apache/kylin/website/docs/query/insight/operator_function/operator/logical_operator.md

 ## Logical Operators

-This section introduces the logical operators supported by Kyligence Enterprise.
+This section introduces the logical operators supported by Apache Kylin.
 The values of logical propositions are TRUE, FALSE, and UNKNOWN.
 The following `boolean` refers to a logical proposition.

 | Operator     | Description                               | Syntax                | Example                       |
 | ------------ | ---------------------------------------- | --------------------- | ----------------------------- |